analytics

 What Is Multi-Touch Attribution?

 Multi-touch attribution is a measurement framework that assigns credit for an app install or conversion to multiple marketing touchpoints rather than a single source.
-Unlike last-click attribution, which gives all credit to the final interaction before install, multi-touch models recognize that users often encounter several ads, social posts, or search results before deciding to download.
-This approach provides a more accurate picture of how different channels contribute to user acquisition.
+Unlike last-click attribution, which grants all credit to the final interaction before install, multi-touch models recognize that users often encounter several ads, social posts, or search results before deciding to download.
+This approach paints a more accurate picture of how different channels contribute to user acquisition.

 Common Multi-Touch Models